bytescale/bytescale-upload-widget-angular/README.md

 Inputs:

 - `uploader` (required): an instance of the [`Uploader` class](https://github.com/upload-io/uploader/blob/main/lib/src/Uploader.tsx).
-- `uploadOptions` (optional): an object following the [`UploaderOptions` interface](https://github.com/upload-io/uploader/blob/main/lib/src/UploaderOptions.ts).
+- `options` (optional): an object following the [`UploaderOptions` interface](https://github.com/upload-io/uploader/blob/main/lib/src/UploaderOptions.ts).
-- `uploadComplete` (optional): a callback containing a single parameter — an array of uploaded files.
+- `onComplete` (optional): a callback containing the array of uploaded files as its parameter.
+- `onUpdate` (optional): same as above, but called after every file upload or removal.
 - `width` (optional): width of the dropzone.
 - `height` (optional): height of the dropzone.